-4 Validation of the modeling approach
+4 Validation of the modeling approach in the Lhasa River basin

-The models PROMET, SURGES and SCALMET have been developed and successfully applied within the integrative research project GLOWA-Danube (www. glowa-danube.de).
+The models PROMET, SURGES and SCALMET have been developed and successfully applied within the integrative research project GLOWA-Danube (www.glowa-danube.de).
 Additionally, PROMET and SCALMET were applied in the Upper Brahmaputra Basin (Prasch et al., 2011a, b) to study the impacts of climate change on water availability within the framework of the project BRAHMATWINN (Flügel, 2011).
-The full model chain was already applied in the Upper Danube River basin and validated in detail (Weber et al., 2010).
+The full model chain was already applied in the Upper Danube River basin and validated in detail (Weber et al., 2010; further details in the Supplement).
 Therefore, here the validation of the modeling approach in the LRB is shown.
-This includes validating downscaled air temperature and precipitation, glacier development, and runoff in the LRB.
+This includes validating with SCALMET down-scaled air temperature and precipitation, glacier development, and runoff in the LRB.